monasca/monasca-docker/kafka/README.md

 ### Log Files

 Multiple Kafka log files are written to stdout for the container.
-They can be distinguished via the filename attribute in each message.
+They can be distinguished via the logfile attribute in each message.
 For example:

 ```
-kafka_1                 | [2017-06-15 06:32:09,572] INFO filename=server.log Loading logs. (kafka.log.LogManager)
+kafka_1                 | [2017-06-15 06:32:09,572] INFO logfile=server.log Loading logs. (kafka.log.LogManager)
 ```

 If `GC_LOG_ENABLED` is set to True, the JVM Garbage Collection log will be written within the